 Political Science Course Offerings

-POLI 130 / AMER 130 United States Politics and Government – GS6 C-IS
+POLI / AMER 130 United States Politics and Government - C-IS

-A survey of the U.S. political system at the national, state and local levels including examination of constitutions, social and political ideology, mass political behavior, parties and interest groups, the Congress, the presidency, the courts, and the development of national public policy.
-Focuses on the problems of policy making in a pluralistic democratic system.
-Fall and spring semesters.
+This course is a survey of the U.S. political system at the national, state and local levels.
+Students will engage in an examination of several elements key to understanding the role of government and politics.
+They will examine the U.S. Constitution and state constitutions as well as social and political ideology, mass political behavior, parties and interest groups, Congress, the presidency, the courts and the development of national public policy.
+In this course there will be a focus on the problems of policy making in a pluralistic democratic system.

-POLI 150 / INTL 150 Introduction to International Studies – GS3 C-BB
+POLI / INTL 150 Introduction to International Studies - C-BB

 The objective of this course is to promote an awareness of global interdependence, with its challenges and opportunities.
-The course is interdisciplinary, examining issues from several relevant and related points of view: political, ecological, cultural, economic and ethical.
+The course is interdisciplinary, examining issues from several relevant and related points of view – political, ecological, cultural, economic and ethical.
 The content may vary from semester to semester.
 Examples of issues the course might examine are nationalism vs. the concept of an international community; U.S. foreign policy and human rights; foreign policy of communist countries; cultural diversity and international cooperation.
-Fall and spring semesters.

 POLI 200 Research Methodology and Techniques

-Examines the fundamental methods and techniques used in political science research.
-Emphasis on concept formation and measurement, hypothesis development, research design, data collection, hypothesis testing, statistical association, theory construction and ethics in political science research.
+The course examines the fundamental methods and techniques used in political science research.
+Students will understand the development and use of both qualitative and quantitative analysis.
+Emphasis is on concept formation and measurement, hypothesis development, research design, data collection, hypothesis testing and generating, statistical association, theory construction and ethics in political science research.
 Prerequisite: POLI 130 or POLI 150 or POLI 160.
-Fall and spring semesters.

 POLI 231 State and Local Politics

-An examination of state and local politics focusing on the legal and theoretical bases of state and local government, including intergovernmental relations, government institutions and comparative public policy.
+Students will be able to examine state and local politics focusing on the legal and theoretical bases of state and local government.
+Discussions will also include intergovernmental relations, government institutions and comparative public policy.
 Emphasis is placed on understanding state and local politics within a framework of competition among state and local governments.
 Prerequisite: POLI 130.
 Fall semester, alternate years.

 POLI 248 Trial Advocacy (two credits)

 This course provides an introduction to civil and criminal litigation in the context of the American judicial system with a focus on courtroom procedures, evidence, witness preparation and examination, and the art of advocacy.
 Although intended for the training of students who hope to compete with the St. Norbert mock trial team, the course is open to any student interested in learning more about the courts and the legal process.
-Prerequisites: POLI 130 or instructor’s consent and sophomore standing.
-Fall semester each year.
+Prerequisites: POLI 130 or instructor’s consent, sophomore standing.
+Fall semester.

 POLI 249 Mock Trial (two credits)

 This course exposes students to the process of presenting a criminal or civil case in the context of an intercollegiate competition.
-Students will adopt roles as attorneys and witnesses for both the prosecution/plaintiff and defense.
-Prerequisites: POLI 248 or instructor’s consent and sophomore standing.
-Spring semester each year.
+Students will adopt roles as attorneys and witnesses for both the prosecution plaintiff and defense.
+Prerequisites: POLI 248 or instructor’s consent, sophomore standing.
+Spring semester.

 POLI 317 American Political Thought